I rolled over in bed, grabbed my phone and made my way through a dozen messages that had arrived earlier that morning.

 As I’ve reached middle age, I’ve accepted that family relationships are complicated, sometimes messy, but usually worth the effort.
 The relationship with my mom was no different.
 But most of the challenges we’ve had over the years have faded leaving mostly good memories firmly in my mind.

 As I wrote her obituary, I reflected on the many times my mom was there to provide advice or encouragement.
 But mostly my mom was present.
 She didn’t work outside the home so she was able to attend hundreds of my baseball, basketball and football games.
 I recall playing a spring baseball game in Bear River in near-freezing temperatures.
-When I came up to bat, I turned around to see my mom sitting on the aluminum benches behind home place wrapped in a wool blanket.
+When I came up to bat, I turned around to see my mom sitting on the aluminum benches behind home plate wrapped in a wool blanket.
 She was the lone fan in the stands on that frigid day.

 When I’d return home from dates, I’d find my mom kicking back on the couch reading the Ensign or her Book of Mormon that had seen better days.
 She’d ask how my evening went, and we’d talk well into the morning.
 She was always there without being a helicopter parent.
 My dad bought her a Kindle a few years ago, and we’d send her books on occasion, and then discuss them during visits to her home.
 My oldest son inherited her Kindle this past week.
 Before I reset it, I noticed she’d made it 86% through the last book (Educated) we sent her before she passed away.

-The morning after we’d celebrated her birthday, had breakfast with my mom and dad before heading back to St. George.
+The morning after we’d celebrated her birthday, we had breakfast with my mom and dad before heading back to St. George.
 As the hostess seated the 9 of us around a table near the back of the Black Bear Diner, my kids scrambled to sit closest to their grandma and grandpa.
 Kim and I sat at the opposite end of the table.
 During breakfast, I wondered why I’d let the kids take the seats closest to my parents.

 I’ve thought back to that breakfast many times over the past month.
 That was the last day I’d see my mom, but I didn’t know it at the time.
 Why didn’t I take a seat down at the end of the table next to her?
 Later that morning, I’d say goodbye to her while she sat in a wheelchair at her home.
 I leaned down and put my arm around her.
 She kissed my cheek like she has for many years.